 - Divide dough into three portions.
 Tint each portion as desired with food coloring; wrap in plastic.
 Refrigerate 30 minutes or until easy to handle.

 - Preheat oven to 375°.
-Unwrap and cut rectangle crosswise into 1/2-in. slices.
-Shape slices into 6-in. rectangles, gently pressing colors together.
-Coil strip into a spiral shape.
+Unwrap and slice stacked rectangles crosswise, into 6x1/2-in. strips.
+Taper the ends of each strip; wrap strips around themselves to form coils.
 Place 1 in. apart on ungreased baking sheets.
-Decorate with sprinkles along edge of cookies.
+Decorate with sprinkles along cookie edges.
 Bake 8-10 minutes or until set.

 - Remove to wire racks to cool.
-While cookie is still soft, insert a wooden skewer or pop stick into each cookie.
-Yield: 2 dozen.
+While cookies are still soft, insert a wooden skewer or pop stick into each cookie.